 Wells Fargo manages a variety of risks that can significantly affect our financial performance and our ability to meet the expectations of our customers, shareholders, regulators and other stakeholders.
-We operate under a Board approved risk management framework which outlines our company-wide approach to risk management and oversight and describes the structures and practices employed to manage current and emerging risks inherent to Wells Fargo.
-A discussion of our risk management framework and culture is provided in the "Risk Management Framework", "Board Oversight of Risk", and "Management Oversight of Risk" sections in Management's Discussion and Analysis to our 2018 Form 10-K and is applicable to our management of liquidity risk as discussed in this Report.
+The Company measures and manages risk as part of our business, including in connection with the products and services we offer to our customers.
+The risks we take include financial, such as credit, interest rate, market, liquidity and funding risks, and non-financial, such as operational including compliance and model risks, strategic and reputation risks.
+A discussion of the Company's risk management framework and culture is provided in the "Risk Management", "Risk Management Framework", "Risk Governance", and "Risk Operating Model - Roles and Responsibilities" sections in Management's Discussion and Analysis to our 2020 Form 10-K and is applicable to our management of liquidity risk as discussed in this Report.